maciejdluzen/tennisleague/README.md

 Users 2 and 3 are assigned to the Group 1.
 Their match has been set up, however one of them need to report a result.
 User 4 and 5 are assigned to the Group.
 Their match has not been created.
 Admin needs to do that (Match between Agnieszka Radwanska and Lukasz Kubot).

-If you wish to add more players to the current round - you have to change the round starting date (the registration still will again be open for players).
+If you wish to add more players to the current round - you have to change the round starting date (the registration will again be open for players).